Jasonzhou97/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-A reservation made at the same time, date and last 4 digits.
-Thus, avoid using this combination while editing or adding reservation
+A reservation made at the same date, time and with the same last 4 digits of phone number will be considered as a duplicate reservation and will not be allowed.
+Thus, avoid using this combination while adding or editing reservation.
 </div>